Habitat-Food-Fast/developers.tryhabitat.com/README.md

 You're going to need:

- - **Node.js**
+ - **node.js / npm**

 ### Getting Set Up

 1. Fork this repository on Github.
-2. Clone *your forked repository* (not our original one) to your hard drive with `git clone https://github.com/YOURUSERNAME/node-slate.git`
+2. Clone this project to your hard drive with `git clone https://github.com/mikepaszkiewicz/developers.tryhabitat.com.git`
-3. `cd node-slate`
+3. `cd developers.tryhabitat.com`
-4. Initialize and start Slate:
+4. Initialize and start Slate (only need all this for the first time):

 ```shell
 npm install